skills/your-first-extension-for-github-copilot/.github/steps/2-running-our-extension.md

    npm install
    ```

-1. Open the ports panel.
+1. Configure the open ports.

    1. In the lower panel bar, select the **Ports** tab.
    1. Verify port `3000` is active and the visibility is `public`.